-7 Economic dependence
+8 Economic dependence

-The operations of the Organization are funded by the Ministry of Health and Long-Term Care, the Ministry of Children and Youth Services and the Ottawa Senators Foundation.
+The operations of the Organization are funded by the Ministry of Health and Long-Term Care and the Ministry of Children and Youth Services.
 The Organization is economically dependent on these funding sources for its ongoing viability.
 The Ministry of Health and Long-Term Care and the Ministry of Children and Youth Services have committed funding through agreements which are renewed annually.

 In addition, the Organization signed a 15-year agreement with the Ottawa Senators Foundation in 2006, pursuant to which the Ottawa Senators Foundation committed to provide annual operating funding starting at \$290,000 and escalating at 3% per year for the life of the agreement.
-Funding under this agreement amounted to \$499,360 (2014 - \$487,000).
-The Ottawa Senators Foundation provides additional funding to support the Organization's operations and capital investment requirements.
-For the year ended March 31, 2015, the Ottawa Senators Foundation also agreed to additional operational funding of \$75,000 (2014 - \$75,000).
+Funding under this agreement amounted to \$327,818 (2015 - \$499,360).
+On December 31, 2015, the Ottawa Senators Foundation transferred the remaining balance of all future operating funds per the original agreements to the CHEO Foundation.
+The funds are held in the CHEO Foundation's pooled investment funds as a separate, restricted fund.
+This fund is held and managed by the CHEO Foundation, with approximately 80% of all investment income earned transferred to the Organization each year to partially cover operational expenses.
+The remaining 20% of investment income earned will be reinvested in the fund for future growth.
+No amounts were transferred to the Organization during the year.